BJeremiah/Airbnb-/README.md

 ---

+## Feature Breakdown

+The Airbnb Clone Project will implement several key features that replicate the core functionality of the Airbnb platform.
+Each feature plays a crucial role in creating a complete and user-friendly application.

+### 1. User Management
+Enables users to register, log in, and manage their profiles.
+This feature includes role management (guest, host, admin) and secure authentication, ensuring that only authorized users can access specific parts of the system.

+### 2. Property Management
+Allows hosts to create, update, and delete property listings.
+Each property includes details such as location, price, descript

 ### 🔗 Relationships
 - A **User** can be a **Host** (owning multiple properties) or a **Guest** (making multiple bookings).
 - A **Property** belongs to a **Host** and can have multiple **Bookings** and **Reviews**.